Introducing a new dog to a resident dog

 A word before starting: when introducing dogs to one another, first impressions matter.
 How the dogs interact in their first few encounters can set the tone for their entire relationship, so care must be taken to set everyone up for success.
 Throwing them together in the back yard and letting them “work it out” can lead to heartbreak (if the integration fails) and occasionally serious injury.
 Follow these steps to help both dogs get to know each other slowly and carefully.

-- Have the dogs meet on neutral territory first: this can be a neighbor’s yard, a training center, tennis court, etc. Have both dogs on-leash.
-Allow them to look at and sniff one another through a barrier, such as a fence, for up to 30 minutes.
-By then, the novelty of seeing a new dog has worn off, paving the way for a more positive introduction.
-Another option is to take the dogs for a walk together, keeping ten feet between them so that they cannot greet one another or stare.
+- Have the dogs meet on-leash on neutral territory first: this can be a neighbor’s yard, a training center, tennis court, etc. Have both dogs on-leash.
+Take the dogs for a walk together, keeping 10 feet between them so that they cannot greet one another or stare.
 The idea is simply to acclimate them to each other’s presence without causing tension.

 - Keep the dogs separate while you are away, either in separate rooms or crates.
 This is both to prevent injurious fights and the development of inappropriate behavior in your new dog (such as chewing and housesoiling).